Members

 Working Groups (WGs) are well known in the aviation environment and their competencies are recognised in Europe by the European Commission, the EASA, EUROCONTROL, the European CAAs, Airports, ANSP’s, Airlines, etc... and internationally by ICAO, US FAA, IATA, CANSO and many more.

-Many EUROCAE WGs are developing documents jointly or in close collaboration with partner organisations like RTCA, SAE and ARINC.
+Many EUROCAE WGs are developing documents jointly or in close collaboration with partner organisations including RTCA and SAE.

 EUROCAE is a plenary member of the EASCG and provides the Secretariat to the group.